 An escrow company holds the funds and documents as the seller and buyer negotiate the contract and sign disclosures.

-At a high level, an escrow company is responsible for three things:
+At a high level, an escrow company is responsible for three things in a real estate transaction:

 - Handling the funds between the buyer and seller.